-Special Activities The Division of Student Services sponsors cultural events, campus activities and entertainment throughout the school year for the benefit of all students and the community.
+Special Activities - The Division of Student Services sponsors cultural events, campus activities and entertainment throughout the school year for the benefit of all students and the community.

-Student Ambassador Program Student Ambassadors are a select group of students who shall effectively and responsibly represent the college to student inquiries, applicants, and incoming freshmen.
+Student Ambassador Program - Student Ambassadors are a select group of students who shall effectively and responsibly represent the college to student inquiries, applicants, and incoming freshmen.
 Students selected for the program will work on a part-time basis with Admissions Counselors.
 Some of their duties will include traveling with Admissions Counselors to area high schools, providing student prospects with a "friend on campus", and conducting campus tours.
 For more information about the program, contact the Admissions Office.

-Student Practical Nurse (SPN Club) Burdette & Paragould - These organizations promote and encourage student participation in community activities, especially those directed toward preventative healthcare and the resolution of social issues.
-Members are encouraged to be members of the Arkansas Licensed Practical Nurses Association in which they participate in Fall & Spring Skills Competitions and conferences.
-The clubs are open to ANC Practical Nursing students enrolled at the ANC Burdette and Paragould campuses.
+Student Practical Nurse (SPN Club) Blytheville & Paragould - These organizations promote and encourage student participation in community activities, especially those directed toward preventative healthcare and the resolution of social issues.
+Members participate in volunteer activities with local organizations promoting physical and psychosocial health.
+Membership into this club is open to ANC Practical Nursing students enrolled at the ANC Blytheville and Paragould campuses.

-ANC Alumni Association

-The ANC Alumni Association was formed as an entity under the auspices of the College's Foundation for the purposes of providing added value to former and current students.
+ANC Alumni Association - The ANC Alumni Association was formed as an entity under the auspices of the College's Foundation for the purposes of providing added value to former and current students.
 The association recruits members while also participating/assisting in College and Foundation functions.